elugens/hello-javascript/docs/browser-related-questions/ui-events/pointer-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can replace mouse&#8249;event&#8250; events with pointer&#8249;event&#8250; in our code and expect things to continue working fine with mouse.
-The support for touch devices will also “magically” improve.
-Although, we may need to add touch-action: none in some places in CSS.
+  <div><strong>Interview Response:</strong> Yes, we can replace mouse&#8249;event&#8250; events in our code with pointer&#8249;event&#8250; events and expect everything to operate perfectly with the mouse.
+Touch device support will also "magically" increase.
+However, in some places in CSS, we may need to include 'touch-action:none'.
     </div>
   </div>
 </details>

 ---

-### What are the three types of pointer device types?
+### What are the three types of pointer-device types?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The three types of pointer device types include the string mouse, pen, and touch.
+  <div><strong>Interview Response:</strong> The three types of pointer-device types include the string mouse, pen, and touch.
 They must be of a string type.
     </div>
   </div>
 </details>